2.2 Summary of material accounting policies

 Foreign currency transactions are recorded in the functional currency, by applying to the exchange rate between the functional currency and the foreign currency at the date of the transaction.

 Foreign currency monetary items are converted to functional currency using the closing rate.
-Nonmonetary items denominated in a foreign currency which are carried at historical cost are reported using the exchange rate at the date of the transactions.
+Non-monetary items denominated in a foreign currency which are carried at historical cost are reported using the exchange rate at the date of the transactions.

-Exchange differences arising on monetary items on settlement, or restatement as at reporting date, at rates different from those at which they were initially recorded, are recognized in the statement of profit and loss in the year in which they arise.
+Exchange differences arising on monetary items on settlement, or restatement as at reporting date, at rates different from those at which they were initially recorded, are recognised in the statement of profit and loss in the year in which they arise.

 c) Borrowing costs

-Borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset are capitalized during the period of time that is necessary to complete and prepare the asset for its intended use or sale.
+Borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset are capitalised during the period of time that is necessary to complete and prepare the asset for its intended use or sale.
 A qualifying asset is one that necessarily takes substantial period of time to get ready for its intended use.
-Capitalization of borrowing costs is suspended in the period during which the active development is delayed due to, other than temporary interruption.
-All other borrowing costs are charged to the statement of profit and loss as incurred.
+Capitalisation

-d) Property, plant and equipment Recognition and initial measurement
+d) Property, plant and equipment

 Property, plant and equipment are stated at their cost of acquisition.
-The cost comprises purchase price, borrowing cost if capitalization criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
+The cost comprises purchase price, borrowing cost if capitalisation criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
 Any trade discount and rebates are deducted in arriving at the purchase price.
-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits attributable to such subsequent cost associated with the item will flow to the Company.
-All other repair and maintenance costs are recognized in statement of profit and loss as incurred.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits attributable to such subsequent cost associated with the item will flow to the Company.
+All other repair and maintenance costs are recognised in statement of profit and loss as incurred.

-I n case an item of property, plant and equipment is acquired on deferred payment basis, interest expenses included in deferred payment is recognized as interest expense and not included in cost of asset.
+I n case an item of property, plant and equipment is acquired on deferred payment basis, interest expenses included in deferred payment is recognised as interest expense and not included in cost of asset.

 Subsequent measurement (depreciation and useful lives)